Jason Reding Quiñones

 Jason Reding Quiñones is an American lawyer serving as the United States Attorney for the District of Southern Florida since 2025.

 Early life, education, and military service

 Reding Quiñones is the son of a Cuban political refugee.
 He received his bachelor's degree from the University of Florida and his Juris Doctor degree from the Florida International University College of Law in 2008.

-Reding Quiñones is a veteran of the U.S. military, having served in the U.S. Army and the U.S. Air Force.
-His military roles included cavalry scout, infantry officer, logistics officer, and judge advocate.
-Reding Quiñones is a reserve lieutenant colonel.
+Reding Quiñones has served in the military since 2003 when he enlisted in the Army.
+His military service has spanned infantry, operational law, national security, and combat advising and has included roles such as cavalry scout, infantry officer, logistics officer, and judge advocate.
+On April 1, 2026, Reding Quiñones was promoted to Colonel.